ayushinav/MT.jl/docs/src/rp/anelasticity.md

 ```

 For different temperatures, the distribution with oscillation period looks like (compare with Fig. 1 (a) and (b) of [Jackson and Faul, 2010](https://doi.org/10.1016/j.pepi.2010.09.005))

-!!! tip

-    The following code is a nice example on changing `params` values for rock physics models

 ```@raw html
 <details closed><summary>Code for this figure</summary>